Poor foot alignment cause of many muscle aches and pains

 28 March 2014

-Poor foot alignment is often at least largely responsible for common back and other muscle and joint pain throughout the body – and it’s impact can be easy and inexpensive to rectify.
+Poor foot alignment is often at least largely responsible for common back and other muscle and joint pain throughout the body.
+It’s impact can be easy and inexpensive to rectify.

 Because the feet usually don’t feel sore, they are seldom mentioned to health practitioners of various types and therefore are rarely taken into consideration.

-I’ve had numerous clients over the years where a thorough massage and pair of off-the-shelf orthotics from a chemist or shoe store has fixed or relieved back and other pain they’ve suffered for years.
+Over the years, I’ve had numerous clients where a thorough massage and pair of off-the-shelf orthotics from a pharmacy or shoe store has fixed or relieved back and other pain they’ve suffered for years.

-In one case, an 80-year-old client had been on strong medication for back pain for years – with its consequent many often-debilitating side effects.
-But after a comprehensive massage to loosen muscles and realign posture, and buying a $45 pair of chemist generic orthotics, the chronic pain disappeared.
+In one case, an 80-year-old client had been on multiple strong medications for back pain for years – with their consequent many often-debilitating side effects.
+But after a comprehensive massage to loosen muscles and realign posture, and buying a $45 pair of generic orthotics from a pharmacy, the chronic pain disappeared.